qiuxintao101/cobra/docs/detail.rst

       :alt: Schematic of the CoBRA workflow and the GC binning
       :align: center

-      Summary workflows for data processing and methodological details for *CoBRA* (for more details, see Suppl.
-Figure 1 in the publication).
+      Detailed workflow for bioinformatics data processing

-We now show which rules are executed by *Snakemake* for a specific example (see the caption of the image):
+The following is a directed acyclic graph that shows sequence of processes executed by *Snakemake*:

    .. figure:: dag.png
          :scale: 20 %
          :alt: Directed acyclic graph of an example workflow
          :align: center

-         Exact workflow (a so-called directed acyclic graph, or DAG) that is executed.
-Each node represents a rule name as defined in the Snakefile, and each arrow a dependency.
+         A directed acyclcic graph (DAG).
+Each *Snakemake* rule is represented by a box, and each dependency is represented by an arrow.

-*CoBRA* is currently implemented as a *Snakemake* pipeline.
-For a gentle introduction about *Snakemake*, see Section :ref:`workingWithPipeline`.
-As you can see, the workflow consists of the following steps or *rules*:
+*Snakemake* was used to implement *CoBRA*.
+For documentation detailing *Snakemake*, see Section :ref:`workingWithPipeline`.
+As illustrated in the DAG above, *CoBRA* consists of the following rules:

 - ``merge_bed``: Using the bedops to get the union set of peaks that is exist in sample sets
 - ``bed_enhancer_promoter``:  Filter the union peaks with ±1kb of TSS to get enhancer and promoter sites